The months preceding college might sometimes seem like they're filled with one test after another…PSAT, ACT, SAT…

 Learn the structure and directions for the test ahead of time

 Use your test preparation time to become familiar with the test.
 You can save yourself a few seconds on each part of the test by doing this.
 That may not seem like much, but if you only have 35 seconds to answer a question, those few seconds could mean the difference between scratching your head and earning another point towards a higher score.
+You can become familiar with the test by using free practice tests like those for the SAT, ACT, and PSAT available here at Peterson's.

 Mark your answer sheet carefully